Teusner/NAO_Visual_Servoing/README.md

 ## Final Shoot

-We where not able to do the final shoot becaus the simulated environment don't have any cage.
+We where not able to do the final shoot because the simulated environment don't have any cage.
 Because the time to modelize a cage with the good colors in order to be detected by our algorithm will take too much time, we were not able to try the final shoot but the code seems to correctly work for every single tasks.

 ## Authors